A man was traveling on a long journey. The weather was cold and often rough.

 Resides within oneself.

-When he had finished reading, a spirit spoke to him, in the form of a small,
+When he had finished reading, a spirit spoke to him, as his own quiet

 It said, “All that really matters is that you have come this far.
 The loss